fschultz/NetImageLibrary/README.md

 You'll find information on how to get started at http://kaliko.com/image-library/get-started/ and full API documentation at http://kaliko.com/image-library/api/

-<a href="https://docs.google.com/uc?export=download&id=0ByDd6qehepdVNXFJZm9MYW13dDQ">Download latest binary version, 2.0.0</a>
+<a href="https://www.nuget.org/packages/ImageLibrary/">Get .Net Image Library from NuGet</a>

 Using only safe code making this library possible to use on web hosts with medium trust.